-Mr. Almaraj is the Group Head of Retail Banking and the Chief Executive Officer of the digital mobile-only 'ila Bank' in Bahrain, Having joined Bank ABC in 2015, he also serves as a director on the Board of Bank ABC Jordan.
-Prior to his current roles, he served as the COO of ila Bank and previously, played a key role in several Group level initiatives including the establishment of Bank ABC's DIFC office. launch of the Debt Capital Markets practice, and the overall fintech strategy for Bank ABC.
+Mr. Almaraj is the Group Head of Retail Banking and the Chief Executive Officer of the digital mobile-only 'ila Bank' in Bahrain.
+Having joined Bank ABC in 2015, he also serves as a director on the Board of Bank ABC Jordan.
+Prior to his current roles, he served as the COO of ila Bank and previously, played a key role in several Group level initiatives including the establishment of Bank ABC's DIFC office, launch of the Debt Capital Markets practice, and the overall fintech strategy for Bank ABC.
 Prior to joining Bank ABC, Mr. Almaraj was a Senior Associate with the investment bank, Perella Weinberg Partners, in New York with a focus on mergers & acquisitions transactions and corporate restructurings in the technology, media, telecom and financial services sectors.
-He has 15 years' experience in corporate finance, investments, restructurings, and digital transformations across the GCC and the US of Science and
+He has 15 years' experience in corporate finance, investments, restructurings, and digital transformations across the GCC and the US.

-Mr. Sedjwick

-& Risk Officer

-Group Chief Credit

-MBA, Cochin University

-(Engineering) - National

-Institute of Technology,

-ABC International Bank

-as the Chief Risk Officer.

-plc in December 2015

-He was subsequently

-appointed the Group

-Chief Credit and Risk
+Mr. Sedjwick Joseph Group Chief Credit & Risk Officer

-He has over 25 years

-of banking experience

-management, portfolio

-analytics.
-His experience

-spans across wholesale,

-business (SME) banking

-oroducts.
-Previouslu.

-he was the Chief Risk

-Officer for Habib Bank

-AG Zurich (HBZ).
-Prior

-was with Barclays and

-holding both country

-Standard Chartered Bank

-and regional roles across

-multiple geographies in

-Europe US Asia Middle

-East and Africa.

-to HBZ, Mr. Joseph

-across credit, risk

-management and

-retail, private and

-Officer in July 2020.

-Technology, B. Tech
+MBA, Cochin University of Science and Technology, B. Tech (Engineering) - National Institute of Technology, Calicut.

-Mr. Joseph joined

-Joseoh

-Calicut.

-Mr. Johan

-Group Chief

-Auditor

-Hundertmark
+Mr. Joseph joined ABC International Bank plc in December 2015 as the Chief Risk Officer.
+He was subsequently appointed the Group Chief Credit and Risk Officer in July 2020.
+He has over 25 years of banking experience across credit, risk management, portfolio management and analytics.
+His experience spans across wholesale, retail, private and business (SME) banking products.
+Previously, he was the Chief Risk Officer for Habib Bank AG Zurich (HBZ).
+Prior to HBZ, Mr. Joseph was with Barclays and Standard Chartered Bank holding both country and regional roles across multiple geographies in Europe, US, Asia, Middle East and Africa.